Knowledge Centre

 § Client care and client progression

-Typically, paralegals are employed in law firms to work in a specialised department, such as the property, corporate finance or dispute resolution departments.
+Typically, paralegals are employed in law firms to work in a specialised department, such as the property,

 The benefits of undertaking paralegal work are numerous: